jay7n/jay7n.github.io/source/_drafts/POST-request-method.md

 [img]

 And back to old decent days, POST is used to submit some kind of form data(there is even a \<form/\> tag in HTML, remember? normally with a couple of \<input/\> or \<label/\> elements in it).
 What's more is that, there are two types of data underneath, **multipart/form-data** and **application/x-www-form-urlencoded**(each name has its own ugly aesthetic taste IMO).
 Such types are called **MIME types**, or **Content-Types**(There're more stories about this concept below).
-I don't mean to introduce all of these concepts at once here, but it already explains a lot why I don't like POST, at all.
+I don't mean to bring all of these concepts here at once, but it already explains a lot why I don't like POST, at all.

 [img]

 ## POST is normally to upload files or commit form data
+To put it another way, in contrast to GET being used like a read() method in a program, POST is just like a write() method.
+So here the thing is how do we represent data to be written.
+We should allow it to be a number, a string, an array or even an object.
+It literally can be anything.
+Let's pick up a proper data structure which looks as generic as possible: Numbers or Strings are primitive and they can not represent others.
+Arrays or Lists are better but lack of the ability to describe hierarchical levels.
+Objects(in javascript) or HashTables, are the best to include various types talked above, and that's our choice.
+And that's why FormData is chosen to be the POST's body.

 ## There're two distinguish types of data POST could handle with